Burakegekocabay/Library-Management-System/README.md

 📁 File: `xampp_auto_settings.bat`

-✅ Just double-click it, and it will automatically configure xampp default settings.
+✅ Just right-click it, select **run as a administrator** and it will automatically configure xampp default settings.

 🛡️ **Note:** You can modify these values later from your system's environment settings if needed.